You are here

 Police officers are trained in first aid procedures and CPR with one specializing as the first responder.
 Contained within the department is a sexual assault specialist.
 Commissioned armed officers enforce university policies and the Pennsylvania Crime and Vehicle Codes.
 University and Pennsylvania regulations pertaining to alcohol, drugs and fire safety are strictly enforced by officers.
 A student escort service operates from the office and is available nightly from 10 p.m. to 1 a.m.

 Parking permits can be obtained 24/7.
-Visitors can obtain a pass at BUPD any time, day or night.
+Visitors can obtain a pass at BUPD any time, day or night, or at the Buckingham Maintenance Center from 8 a.m. to 4 p.m.
 Parking regulations and restrictions can be obtained at the police department.
 All vehicles brought to campus must be registered with the University Police.
-Parking is strictly enforced.
+Permits may be ordered online at http://bloomsburg.thepermitstore.com Parking is strictly enforced.
 Parking tickets are $15.00, and can accumulate on an hourly basis.

+Firearms and/or weapons are not permitted in vehicles or on campus property.
+Student hunters may store their guns at the police station.
+Certified safety personnel and staff are available during normal business hours from 7 a.m. to 4 p.m.
 The Police Department is located in the lower level of the University Store and is open 24 hours a day, 365 days a year.
-For information, please call 570-389-4168.
-Safety personnel can be reached during normal business hours Monday through Friday from 7 a.m. to 3 p.m. at 570-389-4792 or 570-389-4775.
-Fire and police emergencies should be reported to 570-389-4168 and medical emergencies at 911.
+For information, please call 570-389-2211 or 570-389-4168.
+Safety Administrator can be reached during normal business hours Monday through Friday from 8 a.m. to 4:30 p.m. at 570-389-4792.
+Fire and police emergencies should be reported to 570-389-2211 or 570-389-4168 and medical emergencies at 911.